 Dr. Ron Buta‘s research concerns the morphology and dynamics of barred and oval disk galaxies.
 He is particularly interested in the evolution of such galaxies and the role the bar plays in generating structure.
 For the most part, Professor Buta’s approach has been observational, and he has used data obtained in ultraviolet, optical, near-infrared, and 21-cm radio wave bands for studying galaxies.
 He has also conducted numerical simulations of several well-observed nearby barred galaxies, using near-infrared images to define the gravitational potential.
 He has also been involved in the construction of large galaxy catalogues.

 Major Astronomy Collaborations and Resources

 - SARA Observatory consortium

 (telescopes at Kitt Peak, AZ & Cerro Tololo, Chile)

 The astronomy group also uses the high-speed computing facilities of the Alabama Research and Education Network in Huntsville are available.

 Astronomy group members are regular users of NASA satellite observatories (Hubble, Chandra, XMM-Newton, GALEX, Swift, Suzaku) and ground-based telescopes worldwide.
 Research is supported by the NSF and NASA.

-The astroparticle group consists of three research faculty, one teaching faculty, and one visiting faculty.
+The astroparticle group consists of two research faculty, one teaching faculty, and one visiting faculty.